-I) For the violation of legal or regulatory norms relating to the recruitment of personnel.
+l) For the infringement of legal or regulatory norms relating to public procurement, as well as the recruitment of personnel;

-&lt;sup>95 Former paragraph 5.
+m) By not initiating the legal mechanisms relating to the exercise of the right of recourse, the enforcing of penalties or recoveries due to the public purse;

+n) For the unjustified lack of rendering of accounts to the Court or for its remittance with deficiencies such as to make it impossible or significantly difficult to verify.

+2. The fines referred to in the previous number have as a minimum limit the amount corresponding to 25 UC and the maximum limit corresponds to 180 UC.

+3. If the responsible entity settles the fine before the trial request referred to in article 89, the amount to be paid corresponds to the minimum limit.

+4. If the offence is committed through deceit, the minimum limit of the fine is equal to a third of the maximum limit.

+5. If the offence is committed through negligence, the maximum limit will be reduced to half.

+6. The application of fines does not prejudice the enforcement of liability for any recovered sums due, if that be the case.

+7. The Court can significantly reduce the maximum and minimum limits of the fine by half when circumstances are found, prior or subsequent to the infringement that substantially diminish the illegality or guilt.

-- 8. The Court may waive the fine when the defendant's fault is minor and no recovery procedure is applicable, or it has already been executed. - 9.
-The Court of Auditors 1st and 2nd Chambers may withdraw responsibility for financial liabilities only subject to a fine when: - a) It is sufficiently evidenced that the author's fault is due to negligence; - b) There has been no prior recommendation by the Court of Auditors or any internal control body to the audited entity in order to correct the irregularity of the adopted procedure; - c) It was the first time that the Court of Auditors or an internal control body had censured its author for such procedure.
+8. The Court may waive the fine when the defendant's fault is minor and no recovery procedure is applicable, or it has already been executed.

+9. The Court of Auditors 1st and 2nd Chambers may withdraw responsibility for financial liabilities only subject to a fine when:

+a) It is sufficiently evidenced that the author's fault is due to negligence;

+b) There has been no prior recommendation by the Court of Auditors or any internal control body to the audited entity in order to correct the irregularity of the adopted procedure;

+c) It was the first time that the Court of Auditors or an internal control body had censured its author for such procedure.